shiriskumar/CommandCam-Support-Scripts/README.md

 4. `Invisible.vbs` - To make the execution of `Looper.bat` invisible.

 ####Suggestion:
-Place all the above mentioned files in a Signed-in Online Drive folder that automatically syncs acrossall the snapshots.
+Place all the above mentioned files in a Signed-in Online Drive folder that automatically syncs across all the snapshots.

 #######Thanks to Ted Burke